 - If freezing dough for later, place individual balls in a ziploc bag.
 Place a straw into the far side of the bag and zip closed to the straw.
 Suck out all remaining air.
 Quickly remove straw and zip close.
 Place in freezer for up to 2 months.

 - Allow dough to rise.
 If starting with frozen dough, remove from the freezer the morning before cooking.
 Open bag and allow to rise in the bag on the counter all day.
 If using freshly made dough, drizzle with a bit of oil and cover with plastic wrap.
 Allow to rise on the counter for 4-8 hours.
+(It takes dough in my kitchen far less time to rise in the summer because of a warmer house.)

 - One hour before baking, place Baking Steel in oven.
 Turn oven to highest temperature and allow to preheat.
 See placement in oven tips in the notes.
 In the meantime, assemble sauce or pesto as well as toppings.
 Place fresh mozzarella ball, if using, in the freezer to make slicing easier.